footcricket05/BankManager/README.md

 ## Files
 The project contains the following files:

-1. Bank Management System.pdf: PDF file containing documentation and instructions for the Bank Management System project.
+1. `Bank Management System.pdf`: PDF file containing documentation and instructions for the Bank Management System project.

-2. bank management system.c: The C source code for the Bank Management System project.
+2. `bank management system.c`: The C source code for the Bank Management System project.

-3. bank management system.exe: An executable file for the Bank Management System project.
+3. `bank management system.exe`: An executable file for the Bank Management System project.

-4. bank management system.o: An object file for the Bank Management System project.
+4. `bank management system.o`: An object file for the Bank Management System project.

-5. info.docx: A Microsoft Word document containing additional information about the Bank Management System project.
+5. `info.docx`: A Microsoft Word document containing additional information about the Bank Management System project.

 ## Password
-The source code is password protected and the password is "1234".
+The source code is password protected and the password is "`1234`".

 ## Conclusion
 The Bank Management System using C is a console-based application that allows you to perform banking activities like in a real bank.
 It has been developed using the Code::Blocks IDE with gcc compiler and uses file handling for data storage.